FREQUENTLY ASKED QUESTIONS

 What do we get for the monthly retainer?

-In general, patients become a member of a DPC practice by paying a monthly (or discounted yearly) fee and, in return, receive primary care from a physician per a unique list of services offered by that physician.
+In general, patients become a member of a DPC practice by paying a monthly fee and, in return, receive primary care per a list of services offered by the doctor.
 At a minimum, patients typically receive all care generally offered by a primary care physician (PCP), including acute care (sick visits) and chronic disease management.

 What do you treat?